MatrixAI/js-async-init/README.md

 Note that it is unsafe to call the create, destroy, start and stop methods concurrently with other method calls.
 There is no concurrency control.
 Instead a simple method of making the methods idempotent is used.

+Refer to https://gist.github.com/CMCDragonkai/1dbf5069d9efc11585c27cc774271584 for further the motivation of this library.

 ## Installation

 ```sh